 In May 2017, the FASB issued ASU 2017-09, Compensation - Stock Compensation (Topic 718): Scope of Modification Accounting.
 The purpose of ASU 2017-09 is to provide guidance about which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
-ASU 2017-09 will be effective for annual periods beginning after December 15, 2017, including interim periods within those annual periods.
-Early adoption is permitted as of the beginning of an annual or interim period for which financial statements have not been issued or made available for issuance.
-The adoption of ASU 2017-09 is not expected to have a material effect on our financial position or results of operations.
+The amendments in this Update should be applied prospectively to an award modified on or after the adoption date.
+We adopted ASU 2017-09 effective October 1, 2018.
+The adoption of ASU 2017-09 did not have a material effect on our financial position or results of operations.